doobert00/AssemblyCalc/README.md

 - Funny (incorrect) behavior when output is a two digit number
 - Parsing works: we get the correct result in all cases but cannot print a two digit number yet
 - Improper equations (eg. non-math symbols and equations out of order) yield error.
+- Avoiding division because number theorists will tell you that such things don't exist for integers...

 ## Running
 If you have an x86 machine (and trust my code) you can run with: